INM-6/alpaca/doc/examples/simple.rst

 Saving captured provenance at the end of the script
 ---------------------------------------------------

-After all your functions are called, you can serialize the history easily using **save_provenance**:
+After all your functions are called, we can serialize the history easily using **save_provenance**:

 .. code-block:: python

     save_provenance(prov_file)

-An utility function allows to easily provide a name for your script execution
+A utility function allows to easily provide a name for our script execution provenance, e.g., by using the same file name as out script:
-provenance:

 .. code-block:: python

     prov_file = get_file_name(__file__, extension='ttl')

-After executing this script, you will have the output file **isi_plot.png** together with the **run_basic.ttl** file with the serialized provenance.
+After executing this script, we will have the output file **isi_plot.png** together with the **run_basic.ttl** file with the serialized provenance.